- Home

 About the law library

 Books and information are a lawyer's tools.
-The ground floor of the Mountbatten Library hosts a dedicated law collection and a large number of open access PCs to access digital resources.
+The ground floor of Solent Library hosts a dedicated law collection and a number of open access PCs to access digital resources.
 The traditional collection includes thousands of textbooks in most areas of the law, including several copies of courses' recommended texts, practitioner texts, academic journals, and all the main general law reports series.

-Resources which are not part of the law library collection can be ordered by final-year and postgraduate students through the inter-library loan system, and at key times of year the library opens 24 hours a day 7 days a week for students with urgent essay deadlines or rapidly approaching examinations.
+Resources which are not part of the law library collection can be ordered through the inter-library loan system.

 Law databases